ahotchkin/ahotchkin.github.io/_posts/2019-06-17-eager_loading_makes_for_eager_coding.markdown

 Movie.includes(:director, :genre)
 ```

 Believe it or not, that’s just scratching the surface of Active Record’s finder methods.
-And to be honest I’m sure there are a lot more things you can even do with just the `includes` method.
+And to be honest, I’m sure there are a lot more things you can even do with just the `includes` method.
 Maybe I’ll do some more research after a quick movie break.

 <img src="https://media.giphy.com/media/Bzebpz5rnyBb2/giphy.gif" width="480px" height="232px">